tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 - Two sorting modes can be selected through two drop downs
   - Sorting is treated as Sort By -> Then By
   - Button to set opposite sorting direction between the Sort By -> Then By Modes, to allow more granular sorting rules
+- Customisable sorting rules
+  - Type sorting mode can be customised for each party and for each sort step.
+Select Type and press the * next to the dropdown
 - Button to place upgradable troops at the top of the list
 - Buttons will disable themselves if functionality is not available (e.g. cannot set opposite sorting if no Then By mode is selected)
 - Sorting configuration is saved to your save file